 - What are expectations of Vestalia regarding team environment?

 This will inform your purpose for building and sustaining these relationships.
 Find someone that can help you work all of this into a statement, something that rings true to you and that you’ll have an easy time remembering.
-It should outline why your doing this, and what doing it will achieve.
+It should outline why you’re doing this, and what doing it will achieve.
 Need an example?
 Here you go:

 Once you have your statement, keep it top of mind until it really sinks in and becomes part of what you do day to day.